tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ---
 ## About

 This project implements a parallel clustering libraries for CPU and GPU intended for hybrid pixel detectors.
 By clustering, we mean connected-component analysis with respect to spatial and temporal pixel coordinates.
-Namely, it implements algorithms described <a href="https://arxiv.org/abs/2412.11809"> here </a> also published by JINST Journal.
+Namely, it implements algorithms described <a href="https://iopscience.iop.org/article/10.1088/1748-0221/20/01/C01041"> here </a> published in Journal of Instrumentation.

 This project provides free access to source code for non-commercial puproposes on request.
 For access, do not hesitate to contact us.
-We kindly ask the users to cite the corresponding article [TBD], should any of the described parallel clustering method be applied in your work.
+We kindly ask the users to cite the corresponding <a href="https://iopscience.iop.org/article/10.1088/1748-0221/20/01/C01041"> article </a>, should any of the described parallel clustering method be applied in your work.

 For potential applications, improvements, ideas, bugs or questions please contact me by email either at celko(at)ksvi.mff.cuni.cz or at tomas.celko(at)cvut.cz, I will be happy to help.